 Here is why.

-Is the dog fearful, or crouching?
+Is the dog depicted above crouching, or fearful?

 The world of animal trainers is divided, and I find that some trainers avoid the subject of animal emotions altogether.